avocado-framework-tests/avocado-misc-tests/io/disk/scsi_add_remove.py.data/README.txt

-This Test removes and adds back a scsi device in all the specified PCI domains specified in the 'multiplexer' file.
+This Test removes and adds back a scsi device in all the specified PCI domains or wwids specified in the 'multiplexer' file.
 This test needs to be run as root.

 Inputs Needed (in 'multiplexer' file):
 --------------------------------------
+wwids - wwids can be fetched from multipath -ll or lsscsi -u commands.
 PCI_devices -   PCI Device entry got from 'lspci' command.